 FOR THE FULL LIST OF INGREDIENTS, SCROLL TO SEE THE RECIPE CARD AT THE END.
 BUT BEFORE YOU SCROLL CHECK IMPORTANT INFORMATION THAT IS INCLUDED IN THE BLURB.

-- Lasagna noodles: the main ingredient of this vegan lasagna dish is the lasagna noodles.
+- Lasagna noodles: the main ingredient of this vegan lasagna dish is lasagna noodles.
 These are readily available from any grocery store.
 Lasagna noodles are pasta that is shaped into thin sheets.
 If you are looking for a gluten-free option.
 Choose gluten-free lasagna noodles.
 I have used jovial brown rice lasagna noodles for this recipe.
 These are made from brown rice flour and are gluten-free.
 However, you are free to choose any brand you like.
 Moreover, if you love making pasta sheets at home, go for homemade lasagna sheets.

 - Pasta sauce: traditional pasta sauce is made from tomatoes.
 Using a premade pasta sauce makes your work so much easier.
 It is not just convenient but comes in several flavors to choose from.
 I have used garlic and basil pasta sauce for this recipe, but you can choose any flavor you love.
-Moreover, you are a fan of homemade pasta sauce, feel free to make your version.
+Moreover, if you are a fan of homemade pasta sauce, feel free to make your version.
 Simply cook peeled tomatoes with spices and herbs until they reach a thick consistency.
 Pasta sauce adds richness and a tomato-y flavor and is a base for any lasagna dish.

-- Olive oil: a dash of olive oil will cook for vegetables really well.
+- Olive oil: a dash of olive oil will cook vegetables really well.
 You can choose any vegetable oil for this purpose.

 - Onion: choose from red, white or yellow onions.
 Onions set the base for the sauce and add a sweet and savory flavor to this dish.